The Complete Guide to Understanding Video Aspect Ratios

 4:3

 Before 16:10 and 16:9, the 4:3 aspect ratio was standard for traditional television and computer monitor monitors.
 The reason for the switch was the birth of HDTV.
-The 16:10 and 16:9 aspect ratios allow for greater resolutions more pixels than 4:3 do.
+The 16:10 and 16:9 aspect ratios allow for greater resolutions and more pixels than 4:3 do.

 3:2